vitaliykreminskiy/vitaliykreminskiy/README.md

-⚡ Fun fact: In Switzerland it is illegal to own just one guinea pig
+⚡ Fun fact: An eagle can hunt down a young deer and fly away with it